 Choose your ham and preparation method

 Determine how many people you’re feeding (about 1/3 pound per person, slightly more for bone-in) and what kind of ham you want.
-This could mean as little as getting a ready-to-eat ham and glaze, for which Paula has in-store and online products and recipes.
+This could mean as little as getting a ready-to-eat ham and glaze.

 Americans are most familiar with hams that come ready to cook, usually meaning that they are wet-cured (brined), often smoked or given smoked flavor, and pre-cooked.
 In most American supermarkets, cured ham means that salt, nitrates, nitrites, sugar, and preservatives have been added for optimal flavor, color, and longevity.
 A common cured type is country ham, which has a strong smoky flavor and typically a moldy exterior (don’t worry, it’s part of the aging process, but it should be removed before cooking and eating).
 Due to salt content and other factors, country hams are generally pre-soaked in water for 12-24 hours and do not freeze well, while others can be marinated as desired overnight.
 Options may include fresh, cured or uncured, whole smoked or smoked parts, country, picnic (which is technically not ham to due to part it comes from), steaks, etc.